rsacred/Project2/README.md

-# Project 2: Go Chase It
+# Project 2: Go Chase It!

-Create a robot using ROS that follows a white ball.
+This project involves using ROS to create a robot that follows a white ball.

 ## Structure